BenjaminChambers/NumberBox/README.md

 # NumberBox
-A calculator-style number box for Windows/Phone 8.1 and later.
+A calculator-style number box for Windows Desktop/Phone 8.1 and later.

 Use is simple.
 In your Xaml, add the correct namespace:
 ```